geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 You can use custom kernels if you want to just write arbitrary like hip code

 ##### **Geohot** [[00:10:27](https://www.youtube.com/watch?v=cLnu8McQRlw&t=627)]
-by using the custom UOP,
+by using the custom UOp,

 ##### **Geohot** [[00:10:29](https://www.youtube.com/watch?v=cLnu8McQRlw&t=629)]
 which again I think is totally fine for just getting some sort of flash attention in there